DragonMinded/libdragon/boot/README.md

 (for each version, the md5 of ipl3_prod.z64 is reported)

+r10 (1337f98513cb0eb17ccd908f5866348b)
+* Allow boot on consoles with more than 8 MiB of RDRAM, by completely ignoring extra chips.
+This is the only possible way, as the RCP simply misbehaves when more than 8 MiB are configured.

+r9 (4ed3e5fd564235a844af74366dba7f92)
+* Stop using auto current calibration in RAC (for output current) as it seems to be the cause for random corruptions when transferring long sequences of 1s via RSP DMA.
+See https://github.com/rasky/n64_corruption_bug.
+* Improve entropy collection on warm boots by storing some randomness in low RDRAM area (hopefully not destroyed by the running application).
+* Add a fatal error in case an ELF segment doesn't fit RDRAM
+* Remove spurious cache invalidations on high RDRAM that were leftovers.

 r8 (419c213307cdb855934852c67759102b)
 * Add ROM type to bootflags (byte 8).
 This will allow in the future to use IPL3 as part of a replacement 64DD IPL.